ga-curriculum/responsive-design-v2/concepts/README.md

 ## Background

-While it's now in the distant past, building a successful online presence used to only mean ensuring that a website worked correctly on a few desktop browsers.
+While it's now in the distant past, building a successful online presence used to mean ensuring that a website worked correctly on a few desktop browsers.
 The mobile internet looked like this:

 ![Motorolla Razr 2005](./assets/originals/razr.png)
 > The mobile internet in 2005.
 Image: [Wired](https://www.wired.com/2008/07/mobile-browsing/)